-In 2012, I was appointed to lead an IT team at Visa, a financial services company with about 15,000 employees.
-Our task was to help employees use SharePoint.
-We aimed to improve usage and achieve sustainable adoption of the platform to an extent that a reasonable return on investment could be attained.
+In 2012, I joined the SharePoint team at Visa, a financial services company with about 20,000 employees.
+My role was to help employees use SharePoint, improving usage and adoption of the platform to improve the return on investment for the platform.

 We were very successful.
-Within four and half years, the company saw 451% growth in the number of site collections and 178% lift in the number of unique site owners.
+Within four and a half years, the company saw 451% growth in the number of site collections (1,810) and 178% lift in the number of unique site owners (236).
 Over 2,700 no-code customizations—such as forms and workflows— were built.
-Subsequently, our adoption success extended to Office 365 use in the company.
+Subsequently, we applied our lessons learned more broadly with the Office 365 platform.

 Here is how we did it.

 Taking the simplest path